Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 • A government-funded tenant advice service

 Avoid relying on general legal forums or social media for jurisdiction-specific rules.
-Rules vary significantly, and you need accurate local information before you take any formal step.
+Rules vary significantly, and you need accurate local information before taking any formal step.

 Step 2 — Respond to Your Landlord in Writing

-Once you know the correct notice requirements, respond to your landlord in writing.
+Once you know the correct notice requirements, respond in writing.
 Keep the tone polite and factual.

-A brief message might acknowledge that you received the notice and note the legal requirement for the notice period or format in your area, while asking them to confirm whether the correct process was followed.
+A brief message might acknowledge that you received the notice and note the legal requirement for the notice period in your area, then ask your landlord to confirm whether the correct process was followed.

 Keep a copy of everything you send and receive.
-Written records become important if the matter goes further.
+Written records matter if the dispute goes further.

 Step 3 — Contact a Tenancy Authority or Housing Tribunal

-If your landlord does not respond appropriately or insists the increase stands regardless of proper process, contact the relevant authority in your area:
+If your landlord does not respond appropriately or insists the increase stands, contact the relevant authority in your area:

 • Ontario, Canada — Landlord and Tenant Board (LTB)